opensecuritycontroller/community/new-features/features-flow.md

 After approval, contributions towards a feature development are welcome from anyone, see the [code contributions flow](../development/dev_flow.md) to learn more about the code review and merging processes.

 ### Test
-Testing should be done as part of the development of the feature development through unit and functional tests.
+Testing should be done as part of the feature development through unit and functional tests.
 When designing a new feature keep the following test aspects in mind:
     1. New code must always include unit tests in the pull request.
 See the [unit tests guidelines](../development/unit_test_guidelines.md) for more details.
     2. API tests must be included for any new features.
     3. UI tests must be executed for any new features surfaced in the UI.